gabetucker2/gostack/README.md

 ![Banner](images/gostack_Smaller.png)

+ *"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Edsger W. Dijkstra*

  <h1 name = "introduction">Introduction</h1>

  Introducing **Stacks**—sets of **Card** elements (like a stack of cards)—***gostack*** serves as an all-in-one library for flexible, parsimonious, and elegant data management in *golang*.